 Log in to your account >> select ‘Campaigns’ from the left-hand side menu >> click ‘Create’ >> choose campaign objective.

-campaign objective
+choose a campaign objective

 Before choosing the objective, you will see a dropdown menu titled Buying Type, which has two options: Reservation and Auction.
 Based on your selection, the objectives are displayed.